branded image with background image of man carrying a casket

 Through the combination of a wrongful death lawsuit and survival action, family members can seek compensation for the medical bills incurred by their loved one before their death and the other expenses they have absorbed due to the loss of their loved one.

-Medical expenses you can seek compensation for include surgeries, hospital stays, medical treatments, medical devices, prescription medications, and physical therapy your loved one received to treat the injuries they suffered from the incident that caused their death.
+Medical expenses you can seek compensation for include surgeries, hospital stays, medical treatments, medical devices, prescription medications, ambulance transportation, emergency room visits, diagnostic tests, rehabilitation services, and physical therapy your loved one received to treat the injuries they suffered from the incident that caused their death.

 Family members can also seek compensation for other expenses related to the death of their loved one through their wrongful death lawsuit.
 For example, if you had to hire someone for childcare or to perform jobs around the house that your loved one typically would have performed, you may be able to seek compensation for those expenses.